 - Fiscal Policy

-By the end of the course the course the students will be able to:
+By the end of the course the students can

 - understand workhorse models in modern macroeconomics;

 - use basic mathematical tools to solve a macroeconomic model;